spide15/warehouse-supply-chain-system/README.md

 - Monitor KPIs and analytics for their products.

 ### Admin
-- Approve new supplier registrations.
+- Approve new seller registrations.
 - View all products and all purchase requests in the system.
 - Access analytics and KPIs for the entire platform.
-- Cannot approve/reject individual product requests (handled by suppliers).
+- Cannot approve/reject individual product requests (handled by sellers).

 ## Space for Improvement

-- Integrate advanced analytics (e.g., supplier performance, cost analysis, inventory turnover)
+- Integrate advanced analytics (e.g., seller performance, cost analysis, inventory turnover)
 - Add shipment/delivery tracking and notifications
 - Implement multi-level approval workflows for high-value requests
-- Enable supplier/employee chat or messaging
+- Enable seller/buyer chat or messaging
 - Add self-service password reset and user profile management
 - Support document uploads (invoices, certificates)
 - Integrate with payment gateways for procurement